 Here is an overview of how abrasive waterjet cutting differs from pure waterjet cutting.

 Pure Waterjet Cutting: Pure waterjet cutting can be used to cut soft materials like food items, paper, foam, rubber, felt, and soft plastics.

 Abrasive Waterjet Cutting: Abrasive waterjets can be used to cut virtually any material you can think of: carbon fiber, metals, hard plastics, ceramics, stone, glass, wood, earth, etc.

 Pure waterjet cutting is obviously slower than abrasive waterjet cutting.
 Why?
 Because an abrasive waterjet has finer particles that create considerably greater friction, leading to a faster cutting speed.

 Both pure and abrasive waterjet cutting machines have similar power requirements.
 However, since the abrasive waterjet machine can do the job quickly, it will consume less power overall.

-Accuracy and Cutting Tolerances:
+Accuracy and Cutting Tolerances

-When you should use abrasive water jet cutting machines over pure waterjet cutters?
+When should you use abrasive water jet cutting machines over pure waterjet cutters?

 Abrasive waterjet machines will always create better cuts than pure waterjet cutters.
-This might make you wonder why should you or anyone even consider pure waterjet cutting for any project.
+This might make you wonder why you or anyone should even consider pure waterjet cutting for any project.

 Frequently Asked Questions (FAQs)